HMS Entreprenante: Trafalgar

 Entreprenante, under Young, was present at the Battle of Trafalgar on 21 October 1805, where she was the smallest British warship there.
 Entreprenante accompanied the Lee (Blue) Division under Vice-admiral Collingwood, but she took no actual part in the fighting.
 Towards the end of the battle, though, together with the schooner Pickle and boats from Prince and Swiftsure, she took part in rescuing some 200 men from the French ship Achille after Achille exploded.
-Young also found the Bahama, whose Spanish crew had overthrown the British prize crew and were attempting to take the ship back to Cadiz.
+Young also found the Bahama, whose Spanish crew had overthrown the British prize crew and were attempting to take the ship back to Cádiz.
 Thanks to Young's fast message to Collingwood, the British swiftly retook Bahama and brought her to Gibraltar.
 After the battle, Entreprenante was sent to Faro, Portugal, carrying Collingwood's dispatches announcing the British victory.
 (Note: A petty officer's share of the prize money was £10 14s 0d; a seaman's share was £1 17s 6d.
 Thus for both classes, all the risks and exertions of the battle produced less monetary reward than the fortuitous capture of the Prussian merchant vessel Omnibus a few months earlier.)
 The Admiralty issued the Naval General Service Medal with clasp "Trafalgar" to any surviving members of Entreprenantes crew that came forward to claim it.